WGCEO/Portfolio/README.md

 ```
 ### License
 ![](patentsAll.png)
-- Jan, 2017 Patent applied in South Korea
+- Patent applied in South Korea(January 2017)
-- Oct, 2018 Patent registered in South Korea
+- Patent registered in South Korea(October 2018)
-- Nov, 2018 Patent applied in USA
+- Patent applied in USA(November 2018)
-- Nov, 2018 Patent applied in China
+- Patent applied in China(November 2018)

 </br></br></br></br>
 ## 2. magnifying glass
 ![](magnifyingThree.gif)
 :mag: Type faster, reduce typo.
 That's what magnifying glass do.
-Reflecting and magnifying your paragraph currently typing, and also you can tap this magnifying view for edit typo.
+It reflects and magnifies the paragraphs that user currently type, and also user can tap this magnifying view to edit typo.
-You can typing and fix typo quickly.
+User can type and fix typo quicker than ever.

 ### Why
-- Distance between cursor and keboard makes typo frequently.
+- Distance between the cursor and keyboard produces frequent typos.
-- Uncomfortable when edting text.
-- The character size is too small to edit.
+- The character size is too small to tap typos and to fix it.

 ### How
-- Remove distance.
+- Remove distance between the cursor and keyboard.
 - Enlarge text size for editing text easily.

 ### What
 - Show currently tying paragraph on keyboard.
-- enable to edit character on magnifying view by tapping.
+- enable to correct typos by tapping text on magnifying view.

 ![](magnifying.png)

 ### Getting Started

-1. In textView delegate textViewChangeSelection, get current paragrapgh and set to the magnifying view.
+1. In textView delegate textViewChangeSelection, get current paragrapgh's attributed text and set to the magnifying view.

 ```swift
 let paragraphRange = (textView.text as NSString).paragraphRange(for: textView.selectedRange)